cccohen/Salto/readme.txt

 	- Saves simulation results in an "outdir", in a subfolder entitled *modeltype*

 extractopt.hoc
-	- Extract optimized solutions returned by startopt.hoc.
+	- Extract and rank optimized solutions returned by startopt.hoc.
-	- Based on current model setup and matching solution set.
-	- Required to finish unfinished optimizations due to lack of simulation time.
+	- Required to be run before resubmitting startopt, finish unfinished optimizations.
-	- Note 1: operation may require substantial time.
-A powerful machine is recommended.
-	- Note 2: unfinished optimizations due to lack of simulation time may also be finished first by adding simulation time.
+	- Note: unfinished optimizations due to lack of simulation time may also be finished first by adding simulation time.
 This is usually set at setup, but may also be changed thereafter in /ses/time.dat by increasing maxtime (time unit is s).

-rankopt.hoc
-	- Rank optimized model solutions.
-	- To be used only after startopt.hoc has returned solutions and extractopt has been run.
-	- Based on current model setup and matching solution set.
-	- Note: operation may require substantial time.
-A powerful machine is recommended.

 playopt.hoc
 	- Play optimized and ranked solutions of current model setup.